 Using a piping bag with a round nozzle, pipe the macaron mixture in 2-inch circles onto a dark non-stick cookie sheet.

-Slam the trays onto the worktop a few times to release any air bubbles, then leave the macarons to sit out in a cool area for around 20-30 minutes.
+Slam the trays onto the worktop a few times to release any air bubbles then leave your vegan macarons to sit out in a cool area for around 20-30 minutes.
 It might take a bit longer but you’ll know they’re ready to be baked when they are matte and you can touch them without getting any residue on your fingers.

 You can test if they’re ready by trying to move the top of one with your finger.
 If it wobbles around, it needs a few more minutes in the oven.
 It should be firm without much movement.